Variable manipulation

 Hardcoded values

 While developing flows, you might need to include hardcoded text values in expressions.
-To enter a hardcoded value, you have to use quotes.
+To enter a hardcoded value, use single quotes.
 The flows treat every value between quote characters as a text value rather than a variable name.

 Screenshot of a hardcoded text variable as an action parameter.